rstoyanchev/spring-websocket-portfolio/README.md

 Out of the box, a _"simple" message broker_ is used to send messages to subscribers (e.g. stock quotes) but you can optionally use a fully featured STOMP message broker such as `RabbitMQ`, `ActiveMQ`, and others, by following these steps:

 1. Install and start the message broker.
 For RabbitMQ make sure you've also installed the [RabbitMQ STOMP plugin](http://www.rabbitmq.com/stomp.html).
 For ActiveMQ you need to configure a [STOMP transport connnector](http://activemq.apache.org/stomp.html).
-2. Use the `MessageBrokerConfigurer` [WebSocketConfig](https://github.com/rstoyanchev/spring-websocket-portfolio/blob/master/src/main/java/org/springframework/samples/portfolio/config/WebSocketConfig.java) to enable the STOMP broker relay instead of the simple broker.
+2. Use the `MessageBrokerConfigurer` in [WebSocketConfig.java](https://github.com/rstoyanchev/spring-websocket-portfolio/blob/master/src/main/java/org/springframework/samples/portfolio/config/WebSocketConfig.java) to enable the STOMP broker relay instead of the simple broker.
 3. You may also need to configure additional STOMP broker relay properties such as `relayHost`, `relayPort`, `systemLogin`, `systemPassword`, depending on your message broker.
 The default settings should work for RabbitMQ and ActiveMQ.

 ### Logging